Bassist, record producer and songwriter, Colin Bass has worked in a wide range of musical fields with a diverse range of international artists.

 In 2012 he returned to his hometown of London and produced albums by Prince Robinson, Lord Mouse & the Kalypso Kats, Alhousseini Anivolla and the Krar Collective and also acted as musical director of the Bamboo Pearl Orchestra for their appearance at the BT River of Music Event for the Olympics Culture Festival.
 In 2013 he travelled to Niger to record a new album from the Tuareg/Wodaabe ensemble, Etran Finatawa, in a tent in the Sahara Desert.

-Since October 2012 he has been living in North Wales where he runs Wild End Studio, where he recently co-produced the new album by the genre-busting Welsh roots band 9Bach, which was released on Real World Records in May 2014.
-Also iin the same month he toured the UK with the master Indian slide guitarist Debashish Bhattacharya as part of his Calcutta Chronicles project.
+Since October 2012 he has been living on the Snowdonia borders in North Wales where he runs Wild End Studio.
+He was co-producer of the album 'Tincian' by the genre-busting Welsh roots band 9Bach, with recording and mixing taking place at Wild End Studio.
+The album was released on Real World Records in May 2014 and won the Best Album of the Year at the 2015 BBC Radio 3 Folk Awards.

 with The Steve Hillage Band (1976)